NWise-DrownedOctopus/FurbyAI/README.md

 Powered by a **Raspberry Pi 4**, the Furby's animatronic parts have been reanimated to receive input and deliver audio responses.

 - Raspberry Pi 4
-- Modified Furby animatronic (motors, speaker, mic)
+- Modified Furby animatronic (motors, power source)
 - Audio input/output
 - Google Cloud:
   - **Speech-to-Text** for transcription